Explain How Design is Important to The Content

 Examples of effective hierarchy:

-When you explain how design is important to the content, remember: design directs attention and attention leads to engagement.
+When explaining how design is important to content, remember that design directs attention and attention leads to engagement.

 4. Design Supports Your Brand Voice and Tone